twistle-fang/twistle-fang.github.io/_posts/2016-01-2-Skozz-Sword.md

 ### Effect

-A normal longsword.
-On a nat20, the sword bursts into flames.
+False Fire: On a nat20, the sword bursts into flames.
 This effect was never triggered while being weilded by the Drifters.

 ### Feats